Use of Iron III Nitrate and Zinc Nitrate

 - Lead metal in an aqueous solution of lead (II) nitrate

-Note: Before using lead or its compounds, a risk assessment should be prepared taking into consideration its toxicity, level of student compliance, quantities used and clean up procedures.
+Note: Before using lead or its compounds, a risk assessment should be prepared taking into consideration its toxicity, level of student competence, concentration and quantities used and disposal.

 Science ASSIST recommendations